bbgrabbag/monorepo-template/packages/component_library_template/README.md

 # Component Library Template

 Boilerplate code for React component library.
-Copy package using the following command (follow the remaining prompts):
+### Get Started
+- It's recommended to first copy this workspace and give the cloned workspace a new name under the `"name"` property in package.json.
+Follow the remaining prompts:
 ```
 turbo gen workspace --copy @repo/component_library_template --type package
 ```
-### Get Started
 - Create a component using the `turbo gen create-component` command.
 - Make your component available to consume by exporting it from `src/index.tsx`;
 ```js